Insulators and Dielectric Material

 The water molecule is made up of oxygen and hydrogen, with respective electronegativities of 3.44 and 2.20.
 The dipoles from each of the two bonds (red arrows) add together to make the overall molecule polar.
 The same is true for the Ammonia molecule on the right as well.
 The red represents the partially negatively charged regions of the molecule.

 The presence of dielectric material affects other electrical phenomena.
 The force between two electric charges in a dielectric medium is less than it would be in a vacuum, while the quantity of energy stored in an electric field per unit volume of a dielectric medium is greater.
 The capacitance of a capacitor filled with a dielectric is greater than it would be in a vacuum.
 The effects of the dielectric materials along with its characteristics such as dielectric constant, dielectric strength will be discussed in depth along with different types of polarization in the next article on the Dielectric phenomenon.

-Stay tuned with byju’s to learn more about insulators, electric charge and many more.
+Stay tuned with BYJU’S to learn more about insulators, electric charges, and many more.